ARCAFF/ARCCnet/docs/reports/arcnet-dataset-mag.md

 MDI-HMI observation of the Sun's magnetic field at {glue}`obs_date`.
 ```

-As we progress towards v1.0, the processing pipeline will be expanded to include additional corrections e.g.
+Compared to Figure {numref}`fig:mdi:cotemporalmag`, Figure {numref}`fig:hmi:cotemporalmagprocess` shows these corrections applied, however, the removal of off-disk data in MDI is incomplete, leaving NaN values on the limb (white).
+As we progress towards v1.0, the processing pipeline will also be expanded to include additional corrections such as

 * Reprojection of images to a fixed point at 1 AU along the Sun-Earth line
 * Filtering according to the hexadecimal `QUALITY` flag.

-where currently the correct choice of reprojection is still under consideration, and the handling of conversion from hexadecimal to float needs to be clarified.
+Currently the correct choice of reprojection is still under consideration, and the handling of conversion of hexadecimal to float needs to be clarified.
 Additional data processing steps may include

 1. Instrument inter-calibration (and super-resolution) -- Due to optically distortion in MDI, even with reprojection to a common coordinate frame, perfect alignment of images is not possible between these instruments.
 2. Addition of Coronal Information e.g.